 Next, you should use a fresh testing kit to test your pool’s water chemistry.
 This provides an important benchmark for correcting the various levels later.
 You need to record the readings for bromine, chlorine, pH, and alkalinity.
 The truest reading can be obtained just before the sun begins hitting your pool, early in the morning, before the sun begins burning off chlorine.
 Obtain your sample from at least a foot to 18 inches deep in the pool.
 The readings should give you an idea of what and how much of each chemical you need for later.
 (Time: approximately 30 minutes)

-Vacuum Your Pool
+Scrub and Vacuum Your Pool

 Run the Pool Pump